 Setting up my own consultancy business was never something I longed to do.
 Having taken the plunge 2 ½ years ago I have been developing a model of training and support (CPD).
 My aim was to give the best deal to schools we work with.
 Ultimately making school successful for pupils with ASC.

 We can reasonably be called experts in our field.
 We’ve also both been class teachers in mainstream and special schools.
-So we understand the challenges of putting ‘good advice’ into practice when you’re a busy class teacher pulled all ways.
+So we understand the challenge of putting ‘good advice’ into practice when you’re a busy class teacher pulled all ways.
 So firstly, our training sessions give busy, hassled teachers the knowledge they need about autism to be able to understand the needs of the pupils with autism that they teach.

 Inset sessions when you sit there fuming and wish you were doing something more productive!
 Gathering this intelligence enables us to adapt our training and make it bespoke for each school.
-That we are relevant whether it’s a small primary school with just one pupil diagnosed with ASC, or a huge secondary with many pupils on the spectrum.
+Our offer is relevant whether it’s a small primary school with just one pupil diagnosed with ASC, or a huge secondary with many pupils on the spectrum.

 - Secondly, we offer an online community.
 Our Facebook page and twitter feed contain articles, resource ideas and comments that support continuing professional development.

 - Thirdly, we offer further specialised training courses that focus on one area.
 This may be social stories, in more depth, in order to develop professional skills further.

 But far more successful is our main business focus of providing regular visits to school for named pupils.
 Schools that buy us in on a regular basis often do whole staff CPD early on in the contract which sets the foundations for everyone.
 Then by visiting every half term or sometimes more frequently, we can work with staff, the pupil and also parents to put in place all the support the pupil needs.
 This includes setting the next steps for moving the pupil on academically, supporting skills they struggle with and developing programmes that the school can implement daily.